Research and Impact

 His underpining research includes single authored monographs, book chapters and and journal articles:

-Baron, Ilan Zvi (Forthcoming).
+Baron, Ilan Zvi (2016).
 Reflexivity, Critique, and the Jewish Diaspora.
 In Reflexivity and International Relations: Positionality, Critique, and Practice.
 Amoureux, Jack L. Steele, Brent J. London: Routledge.
+Chapter 9.

 Baron, Ilan Zvi (2015).
 Obligation in Exile: The Jewish Diaspora, Israel and Critique.
 Edinburgh University Press; Oxford University Press.